 Sailors in Bontobahari Subdistrict who are to take basic training in seamanship skills must go to Makassar City.
 According to Salahuddin (56 years old), the certification of seamanship skills must still be obtained.
 If none of the crew members has a certificate, they can be arrested.
 This situation has made ship owners have to pay for some of their crew to take part in basic training on seamanship skills.

 This government policy creates a burden for the seafaring communities.
 Policies and changes in the social situations in inter-island commercial sailing are worsening the crisis.
-It is quite difficult to find a solution for such situations.
+It is not easy to find a solution for such situations.
 For this reason, the population of sailing vessels keeps declining.
 The number of boatmen to build Pinisi boats has also been decreasing.
-This is due to increasingly scarce wood, which is the main material for making boats.
-Moreover, the sea toll policy has the potential to marginalize the people's commercial sailing routes, leading to challenges to develop sustainable sources of livelihood (Rochwulaningsih et al., 2019).
+This is due to increasingly scarce wood, the primary material for making boats.
+Moreover, the sea toll policy can marginalise the people's commercial sailing routes, leading to challenges to develop sustainable sources of livelihood (Rochwulaningsih et al., 2019).

 This condition has compelled people to switch professions.
 The existence of the Pinisi festival, which continues to be maintained, has brought in local and foreign tourists.
 This has boosted the economy of the coastal communities.
-On the other hand, the cultural potential of these coastal communities will be explored if it is able to present natural tourism, historical tourism, and traces of the glory of the ancestors, who were known as tough sailors (Adhuri, 2019).
+On the other hand, the cultural potential of these coastal communities will be explored if it is able to present natural tourism, historical tourism, and traces of the glory of the ancestors, who were known as demanding sailors (Adhuri, 2019).

 The Bugis sailing tradition still has its presence because the sea is still relied on as a source of livelihood for the Bugis people.
 This is indicated by the people's ships that are still operating at the Bonto Bahari Port (Suseto et al., 2019).
 However, Bugis seafarers are currently facing challenges from Indonesia's maritime policy.
 They have to face the challenge of having limited voyages, unlike in the era of the Islamic empire when they were able to explore as far as Australia.
 International maritime rules also limit the voyage of seafarers.
 They only sail from a "rat" port—which is called "rat" because the port facilities are simple and flexible for small boats to stop and dock for loading and unloading goods.

 Bugis sailors carry out commercial sailing by trading rice commodities and construction materials such as cement.
 They bring commercial goods to the islands of Papua and East Nusa Tenggara (NTT).
 Demand for building materials, such as cement from Papua and NTT, has increased following the development policy in the East.
 Commercial sailing merchants in the Bonto Bahari Bulukumba Subdistrict, South Sulawesi benefit from this situation (Agastia & Perwita, 2016).
-This is also indicated by the number of motorized sailing boats or Phinisi boats in Bulukumba Regency, South Sulawesi, where 116 boats are still operating.
+This is also indicated by the number of motorised or Phinisi boats in Bulukumba Regency, South Sulawesi, where 116 boats are still operating.

 On the other hand, the Bulukumba Regency Government cooperates with the Central Government to make the people's sailing tradition a regional potential.
 The collaboration between the central and regional governments has produced impressive results.
-On December 7, 2017 in South Korea, UNESCO officially recognized the Bugis shipbuilding tradition as a world cultural heritage.
+On December 7, 2017 in South Korea, UNESCO officially recognised the Bugis shipbuilding tradition as a world cultural heritage.
 The government commemorates this Bugis tradition as one of the world heritages in preserving maritime culture by holding the 2018 Pinisi Festival (Mellefont, 2018).